-Old English great "big, tall, thick, stout, massive; coarse," from West Germanic *grautaz "coarse, thick" (source also of Old Saxon grot, Old Frisian grat, Dutch groot, German groß "great").
-If the original sense was "coarse," it is perhaps from PIE root *ghreu- "to rub, grind," but "the connextion is not free from difficulty" [OED].
+Old English great "big, tall, thick, stout, massive; coarse," from West Germanic *grauta- "coarse, thick" (source also of Old Saxon grot, Old Frisian grat, Dutch groot, German groß "great").
+If the original sense was "coarse," it is perhaps from PIE root *ghreu- "to rub, grind," via the notion of "coarse grain," then "coarse," then "great;" but "the connextion is not free from difficulty" [OED].

 Great White Way "Broadway in New York City" is from 1901, in reference to brilliant street illumination.
 The Great Lakes of North America so called by 1726, perhaps 1690s.
 Great Spirit "high deity of the North American Indians," 1703, originally translates Ojibwa kitchi manitou.
 The Great War originally (1887) referred to the Napoleonic Wars, later (1914) to what we now call World War I (see world).

-"The Great War" -- as, until the fall of France, the British continued to call the First World War in order to avoid admitting to themselves that they were now again engaged in a war of the same magnitude.
+"The Great War" — as, until the fall of France, the British continued to call the First World War in order to avoid admitting to themselves that they were now again engaged in a war of the same magnitude.
 [Arnold Toynbee, "Experiences," 1969]